Neal Katyal: Career

-President Bill Clinton commissioned him to write a report on the need for more legal pro bono work.
+President Bill Clinton commissioned Katyal to write a report on the need for more legal pro bono work.
 In 1999 he drafted special counsel regulations, which guided the Mueller investigation of the Russian government's efforts to interfere in the 2016 presidential election.
-He also represented Vice-President Al Gore as co-counsel in Bush v.
+He also represented Vice President Al Gore as co-counsel in Bush v.
 Gore, and represented the deans of most major private law schools in Grutter v.
 Bollinger.

 While serving at the Justice Department, Katyal argued numerous cases before the Supreme Court, including his successful defense (by an 8–1 decision) of the constitutionality of the Voting Rights Act of 1965 in Northwest Austin v.
 Holder.
-Katyal also successfully argued in favor of the constitutionality of the Affordable Care Act and won a unanimous decision from the Supreme Court defending former Attorney General John Ashcroft against alleged abuses of civil liberties in the war on terror in Ashcroft v. al-Kidd.
+Katyal also successfully argued in favor of the constitutionality of the Affordable Care Act, and won a unanimous decision from the Supreme Court defending former Attorney General John Ashcroft against alleged abuses of civil liberties in the war on terror in Ashcroft v. al-Kidd.
 Katyal is also the only head of the Solicitor General's office to argue in the Court of Appeals for the Federal Circuit.

 As Acting Solicitor General, Katyal succeeded Elena Kagan, whom President Barack Obama chose to replace the retiring Supreme Court Associate Justice John Paul Stevens.